Acting Games | Drama Exercises and Games for Kids and Adults

 Age Range: 7 and above

-1. Have students walk randomly around the space.
-To begin, name a student who will be the first zombie.
-They have to pick one student in the space to walk towards, and try to tap them on the shoulder.
+1. Have participants walk randomly around the space—evenly spreading themselves across the room.
+To begin, name a person who will be the first zombie.
+They have to pick one person in the space to walk towards (making zombie sounds and lurching forward in an undead fashion), and try to tap them on the shoulder.

-2. To escape, the chosen student must yell out another student’s name in the room.
-That new student becomes the zombie and picks another victim, and the game continues on from there.
+2. To escape, the chosen victim must yell out another name in the room.
+That new person becomes the zombie and picks another victim, and the game continues on from there.

-3. If a student is tapped by the zombie, they become the next one.
+3. If a participant is tapped, they become the next zombie.
 After another name is said, they wait on the sidelines.

 Focus Games